jehy/telegram-test-api/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/jehy/telegram-test-api/badge.svg)](https://snyk.io/test/github/jehy/telegram-test-api)

 This is telegram's web server emulator.

 It is designed for testing telegram bots without using actual telegram server.

+You can either include it your Node.JS test code or start api separately.

 ## Installation

 ```bash
 npm install telegram-test-api
 ```